What Are the Different Types of Rosters for Business?

 An alternate shift is a general term for any work schedule that isn’t full-time.
 It includes part-time, flexible, and rotating shift schedules.
 In usual work settings, these shift types are applied to make room for employees’ personal and special needs, such as pregnancies, emergencies, and medical requirements.

 Roster for Pitman Shifts

-The Pitman or known as the “every other weekend off” work schedule, is a type of shift that divides employees into 4 teams.
-They will then work two 12-hour long shifts on a daily basis.
-Since this roster works in 2-week cycles, teams will have every other weekend off and employees will not work more than 3 days straight.
+The Pitman or known as the “every other weekend off” work schedule, is a type of shift that divides employees into four teams.
+They will then work two 12-hour long shifts daily.
+Since this roster works in 2-week cycles, teams will have every other weekend off, and employees will not work more than three days straight.